Experts Talk: Creating a Vision for Sustainable, Future-Ready Airports with Esther Chitsinde

 Investing in sustainability offers a variety of benefits:

 - Adherence to industry norms of transparency, disclosures and social responsibility

 - Goodwill with key stakeholders and customers

 - Reduction of operating and maintenance costs

-Sustainability reduces environmental impacts, reduces costs, enhances customer experience, helps maintain and enhance economic growth, and ensures organisational goals are achieved in ways that are consistent with the needs and values of the local community and the planet.
+Sustainability reduces environmental impacts, reduces costs, enhances customer experience, helps maintain and enhance economic growth, and ensures organizational goals are achieved in ways that are consistent with the needs and values of the local community and the planet.

 Q. Where should airports begin when it comes to sustainability?

 A. Successful airport sustainability programs start with a vision and a commitment to sustainability by the airport executive leadership team.
 The most significant next step is comprehensively understanding the airport ecosystem and its stressors.
 In addition, there are four pillars of airport sustainability, as identified by the Airport Cooperative Research Program and Airport Council International-North America: